CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/Find-And-Remove/find-and-remove-text-block.md

 ---
 title: "Find And Remove Text"
 linkTitle: "Find And Remove Text"
-description: "Finds and removes a specified occurrence of text from a given text."
+description: "Finds and removes the specified occurrence of text from a given text."
 ---

 ![Icon](/blocks/text-find-and-remove-block-icon.png)